This is a post from my old blog before I switched to a garden model.

 node = node.children.get(&c);

 For the non-rustaceans in the audience, Rust has a decent amount of type inference.
 A lot of the time, the only types you need to specify are on data structures and function signatures.
-When I declared the nodenode variable what is actually happening is this:
+When I declared the node variable what is actually happening is this:

 let mut node: &mut TrieNode = self;